Aaron Samuel Olanare: Club career

 On 28 January 2017, Olanare signed a 4 1/2–year contract with CSKA Moscow.

 On 22 February 2018, he joined FC Amkar Perm on loan until the end of the 2017–18 season.
 In his third league game for Amkar on 31 March 2018, he scored twice to give his team an unexpected victory with a score of 2–1 over the league-leading FC Lokomotiv Moscow.

 On 14 August 2018, CSKA Moscow announced that Olanare had left the club after his contract was cancelled by mutual consent.

 On 12 October 2018, he signed a one-year contract with Beitar Jerusalem as a free player.

 On 1 March 2019, Olanare joined League One newcomers Sichuan Longfor.
 He went on to have a prolific scoring season for the club, earning 19 goals in 27 league matches, ending the season as the club's top goalscorer.

 In February 2020 after Sichuan folded due to financial difficulties, Olanare joined China League One club Changchun Yatai on a three-year contract.

+On 9 August 2023, Olanare signed a one-year contract with Azerbaijan Premier League club Neftçi.
+On 6 January 2024, Neftçi announced that Olanare had been released from his contract.

+On 27 March 2024, Eliteserien club Molde announced the signing of Olanare on a contract until the end of the 2024 season.